Marching band: Canada

-Although many bands have still retained the British tradition for marching bands, most have also adopted the style utilized by their American counterparts.
+Although many bands have still retained the British tradition for marching bands, most have also adopted the style used by their American counterparts.
 Canadian military bands are often associated with civilian marching bands.
 Many of the civilian marching bands that exist today, such as the Oshawa Civic Band, The Concert Band of Cobourg and the Toronto Signals Band, have military roots and were formerly Canadian Army bands.
 In the case of the aforementioned bands, their lineage is shared with the bands of The Ontario Regiment, the 6th Northumberland Militia and the 2nd Armoured Divisional Signals Regiment respectively.
 In the early to mid-20th century, the Canadian Forces maintained drum and bugle corps, which were similar in instrumentation and organization to civilian marching bands.

 Taiwan

 In Taiwan, the National Marching Band Association is the main organizer of local marching bands in the country.
 It is currently located at its headquarters in the Neihu District of Taipei City.
 The Taipei First Girls' High School currently sports one of the most acclaimed marching bands in the country.